openshift/enhancements/enhancements/network/ovn-secondary-networks.md

 triggers the logical switch to be deleted.

 #### Adding / removing a pod using an OVN secondary network
+When a pod connected to an overlay network is scheduled, the logical switch that will implement the layer 2 network will be (lazily) created if it does not already exist.
+The logical switch name will be `secondary_<namespace>_<networkName>`, and it will assign IP addresses in the configured range (defined in the `OverlayNetwork::Subnet` attribute).

-Adding / removing a pod will lead to a logical switch port to be created, attached to the corresponding logical switch.
+A logical switch port will also be created (or removed), on the corresponding logical switch whenever a pod is scheduled (or removed).

 ### Requesting static IP / MAC
 A static MAC / IP address can be requested for the pods by specifying those in